 Because the surgery site is directly behind the front leg, some dogs may have trouble walking (particularly up and down steps) for up to 2 weeks after surgery, and many will have swelling along the incision line for several days after the surgery.

-Survival after lung lobectomy for a primary lung lobe tumor averages one year.
-Survival is longer when the tumor is smaller or peripheral (15-17.5 months), when the lymph nodes are small (20 months), and when the tumor can be entirely removed.
+Survival after lung lobectomy for a primary lung lobe tumor averages one year or more in many cases.
+Survival is longer when the tumor is smaller or located on the periphery of the lung lobe (15–17.5 months), when the lymph nodes are small (20 months) and when the tumor can be entirely removed.
 Survival also depends on the tumor type and is longer in dogs with adenocarcinomas that are completely removed (19 months) than dogs with squamous cell carcinomas (8 months).
-The best prognosis is in animals that have small diameter, well differentiated papillary carcinomas that are diagnosed as incidental findings (before clinical signs occur) and that have no evidence of lymph node spread.
+The best prognosis is in pets that have small diameter, well differentiated papillary carcinomas that are diagnosed before clinical signs occur and that have no evidence of lymph node spread.
 Cats are much more likely to have spread of their primary lung tumors, so their prognosis may not be as good as dogs.

 Since breathing second hand smoke can increase the risk of lung tumors, the best prevention available is for animal owners to stop smoking.
 Even when owners smoke outside, the smoke is brought in on their hair and clothing.